gunagi10/gaia_ai_agent_project/README.md

    ```
 ### Need to be prepared
 1. MongoDB Atlas; get `MONGO_URI`, `MONGO_DB`, `MONGO_COLL`.
 We need this to load `tax_records.csv` into a MongoDB collection using `import_tax_records.py`

-#### A. Create a free cluster
+   - Create a free cluster
       1. Go to MongoDB Atlas → Sign in / Sign up
       2. Create a Free (M0) cluster
       3. Choose any cloud + region (defaults are fine)

-#### B. Create a database user
+   - Create a database user
       1. In Atlas, open Database Access → Add New Database User
       2. Set a username & password
       3. Role → Read and write to any database
       4. Save the credentials (you’ll need them in the URI)

-#### C. Allow network access
+   - Allow network access
       1. Go to Network Access → Add IP Address
       2. Either click Allow Access from Anywhere (0.0.0.0/0) or add your current IP

-#### D. Get the connection string
+   - Get the connection string
       1. Databases → Connect → Drivers
       2. Copy the URI (example):
       3. mongodb+srv://<user>:<password>@cluster0.xxyyy.mongodb.net/?retryWrites=true&w=majority
       4. Replace <user> and <password> with the ones you created.

-#### E. Choose DB and collection names
+   - Choose DB and collection names
       Pick any names (e.g. ai_agent_tax and tax_records).
       No need to pre-create them; Mongo will create them on first insert.

 #### F. Add to .env, example below:
 ```bash